HanYu-me/EasyOmics_tutorial/_docs/2Analysis/6Omic_QTL.md

 ### Main Results Interpretation

-- Scatter plot of genes or probes and their QTL positions on chromosomes.The x-axis represents the genomic positions of the detected eQTL, while the y-axis represents the genomic positions of the associated genes.
+- Scatter plot of genes or features and their QTL positions on chromosomes.The x-axis represents the genomic positions of the detected eQTL, while the y-axis represents the genomic positions of the associated genes.

 <div align=center><img src="../../figures/image18.png" width="90%"/></div>
 ![alt text](image.png)